rosti/flimsy/README.md

 Flimsy requires POSIX like envirnonment and wget.
 For Clojure itself you need to install Java as well and make sure that it can be found in PATH.

+There is an optional requirement for [rlwrap](http://utopia.knoware.nl/~hlub/rlwrap/).
+`rlwrap` allows Clojure's built in REPL to keep history, match brackets and do limited auto completion.
+You can find `rlwrap` available as package for almost any Unix system these days.

 **Installing flimsy**
 ---------------------